 Thieves are smart.
 They target travelers because travelers have money.
 But you can outsmart a thief — all you have to do is make it tough for them to take your stuff.

-One good rule of thumb is to act like a squirrel: Hide your money and travel documents in several different places, not all in one stash.
-Many travelers recommend bringing a dummy wallet when you travel, which is an old wallet filled with expired or fake credit cards and some small bills.
-Here are a few more clever hiding places for valuables while traveling.
+The best rule of thumb: Act like a squirrel!
+Hide your money and travel documents in several different places, not all in one stash.
+Many travelers also recommend bringing a dummy wallet when you travel, which is an old wallet filled with expired or fake credit cards and some small bills.

 Money belts and neck wallets — those flat, cloth pouches that fit under your clothes — are the traditional ways to carry money safely while you're traveling.
 They're meant to escape the notice of pickpockets and muggers, and the newer ones even have RFID blocking to keep your credit card and passport information safe.
 The problem with wearing one is that you end up fishing in your pants or under your shirt for cash, which may attract unwanted attention.
 Some travelers mistakenly wear money belts outside their clothes, issuing an open invitation to thieves.

-There are many other discreet and clever hiding places for valuables and cash in your clothing and on your body.
-These include:
+Other discreet and clever hiding places for valuables and cash in your clothing and on your body include:

 This is a classic traveler's conundrum.
 You want to bring your camera, phone, and cash to the beach.
 But how can you enjoy yourself in the water if you're worried about someone grabbing your stuff?
-You may be tempted to ask a stranger to watch your things, but that friendly-seeming local may take the opportunity to steal your valuables.
+You could ask a stranger to watch your things, but that friendly-seeming local may take the opportunity to steal your valuables.

-To discourage thieves, tie your bag to your beach chair so it's not easy to grab.2 You can even purchase a locking travel bag, like the KYSS Bag, which includes a retractable security chain, so you can lock it to a pole or tree.
+To discourage thieves, tie your bag to your beach chair so it's not easy to grab.
+You can also purchase a travel bag with a retractable security chain, so you can lock it to a pole or tree.

 If a thief lifts your entire beach bag, however, that sunblock safe won't do you any good.
 One of the oddest — but still effective — hiding places for valuables is a disposable diaper.
 Take your phone, cash, and keys and roll them up inside a diaper, then fasten the adhesive tabs.
 Voila: a hiding place no thief will touch.
 You can leave it on your beach towel, so if your bag is stolen your valuables will remain safe.
 There are a few caveats, however: This works best for travelers with kids, obviously, and there's always the chance someone will toss the diaper by mistake.

-If you just need to hide your cash and room key, consider SlotFlop Sandals.
-These are unremarkable-looking flip-flops for men and women that have a hidden compartment big enough to store six credit cards.
-Or keep your valuables close while you swim with a waterproof case that hangs around your neck or attaches to your swimsuit.
-Good Housekeeping reviews several waterproof travel cases here.
+If you just need to hide your cash and room key, consider stash sandals.
+Made by Reef and other companies, these are flip-flops for men and women that have a hidden compartment big enough to store credit cards and other small valuables.
+Or, keep your valuables close while you swim with a waterproof case that hangs around your neck or attaches to your swimsuit.

 Sometimes, your stuff gets stolen despite your best efforts.
-That's why travel insurance from Allianz Global Assistance is absolutely crucial.
+That's why travel insurance with baggage benefits from Allianz Global Assistance is absolutely crucial.
 You can be reimbursed for eligible lost items if your luggage is lost or stolen while traveling.
-Keep in mind, too, that your homeowner's or renter's insurance may include coverage for your possessions while you're traveling.
-And if you're the victim of theft, the travel experts on Allianz's 24-hour hotline can help you report the crime, get money in an emergency and replace vital travel documents.
+And if you're the victim of theft, the travel experts on our 24-hour Assistance hotline can help you report the crime, get money in an emergency and replace vital travel documents.